-Option 3 is essentially the NES-MA provisions in relation to replacement consenting, as it would remove any differentiation between types of species change, but would provide for species change within the replacement consenting provisions [presumably by removing the requirement that the species to be farmed are only those authorised by the current coastal permit].
-The analysis contained in section 6.2.2 is therefore directly applicable to this option.
+Option 3 is essentially the proposed NESMA provisions in relation to replacement consenting, as it would remove any differentiation between types of species change, but would provide for species change within the replacement consenting provisions, for example by removing the requirement that the species to be farmed are only those authorised by the current consent.
+The analysis contained in section 6.2.2 of this report is therefore directly applicable to this option.

-The difference between Option 2 for change of species and the NES-MA approach is that Option 3 would result in a less efficient process, and have fewer benefits, for Category 1 and 2 change of species.
+The difference between Option 3 for change of species and the proposed NESMA approach is that Option 3 would result in a less efficient process, and have fewer benefits, for change of species under clauses 25 and 28 of the proposed NESMA.
+Option 3 is thus marginally less beneficial than the proposed NESMA approach, which provides a more efficient process for minor changes of species.